 5.8.
-Forecast power purchase costs shall be calculated using appropriate power system models and shall be based on the most recent approved planting (generation investment) programme, approved electricity demand forecast and approved level of efficient system losses as decided by the Planning and Implementation Committee for Electricity Supply and Tariff (JPPPET).
+Forecast fuel costs and forecast other generation costs shall be calculated using appropriate power system models and shall be based on the most recent approved planting (generation investment) programme, approved electricity demand forecast and approved level of efficient system losses as decided by the Planning and Implementation Committee for Electricity Supply and Tariff (JPPPET).